movq/openbsd/sys/btrfs/WRITE_SUPPORT.md

 advisory locking and kqueue facilities.
 Sync operations commit the full transaction; there is no log tree.

+Directory reads use persistent directory indexes as seek cookies and resume with a tree search.
+Index gaps are allowed; indexes whose next cookie cannot fit in a signed VFS offset return `EOVERFLOW`.

 Device nodes use native special-device operations and alias handling, including `nodev` and securelevel policy.
 Device I/O also works on read-only mounts.
 Size changes to devices, FIFOs, and sockets are no-ops, as on FFS.